 More recently, clinicians have moved away from these labels in favor of a more general term—rotator cuff-related shoulder pain or even non-specific rotator cuff-related shoulder pain.

-The patient’s history will usually tell the story in AC joint arthritis; often a history of weight training with heavy overhead pressing movements or playing overhead sports will predate this shoulder pain.
+Reviewing a patient’s history could reveal the likelihood of having AC joint arthritis.
+For example, a person who regularly performs heavy overhead pressing movements or playing overhead sports will predict this shoulder pain.

 Shoulder pain treatments